 Inflating the frame will require either an internal or external fan.
 Internal fans may be more convenient for travel and inflation, but if something goes wrong, replacing or fixing a faulty unit may be complicated.
 An external pump will require a bit more work to set up but is more easily replaceable.

-How many people will be enjoying your outdoor movie exhibition?
+How many people will be enjoying your outdoor theater exhibition?
 In general, the more people attending your feature film event, the larger the screen should be.
 For more intimate affairs, a 6-foot screen should suffice; larger gatherings may demand a screen as large as 16 or 18 feet.

 It’s important to consider the other half of the outdoor movie setup: the projector.
 Make sure to match the screen to the features and capabilities of your projector.
 There’s little sense in buying a giant screen if your projector doesn’t have the power to fill it.
 If you don’t have a projector yet, be sure to consider what goes into buying one — such as cost — before investing in a screen.